bitnami/containers/bitnami/nginx/README.md

 ## Full configuration

 This container looks for configuration in `/bitnami/nginx/conf`.
-You can mount a directory there with your own configuration, or the default configuration will be copied to your directory if it is empty.
+You can mount a directory at `/bitnami/nginx/` with your own configuration, or the default configuration will be copied to your directory at `conf/` if it's empty.

 ### Step 1: Run the nginx image